ionknowmyname/ionknowmyname/README.md

 ### Hi there 👋 I'm FAITHFUL

 ###  About Me (He/Him)
 I'm a full stack web developer 👩‍💻️ from Lagos, Nigeria.
+I create web apps and utilities using the LAMP-stack and MERN-stack.
+I'm enthusiastic about taking on new challenges and always eager to try new coding techniques.
+Reach out to me if you have something new you'd like me to try.

 I am currently accepting new projects.
 I am also open to relocating and working remotely.